 , the next generation processing engine for the C7200 series.
 I also

-was the designer and implementor of
+was the inventor and implementor of

 TurboACL, a new patented high speed packet classification algorithm.